-- (1) Before an authorised contractor or authorised installer arranges or undertakes an eligible activity, it must complete successfully - (a) any induction training for the Scheme and relevant activity required by the administrator under section 41; and - (b) any safety training required by this code or the Work Health and Safety Act 2011; and - (c) any activity specific training for the activity required by this code; and - (d) any other training required by other legislation applicable to the activity. - (2) If an authorised contractor is not a natural person, the authorised contractor must arrange for its employees who will be responsible for managing the engagement of installers, arranging or undertaking activities, and reporting and record keeping for the purposes of the Energy Efficiency Improvement Scheme to complete the induction course and any relevant activity specific training. - Note After the initial training of an authorised contractors' staff, new management staff do not necessarily need to attend induction training.
-However, it is recommended that they attend the general Scheme induction course as a minimum. - (3) Before a representative other than an authorised contractor or authorised installer arranges or records an eligible activity, the representative must complete successfully-
+- (1) Before an authorised contractor or authorised installer arranges or undertakes an eligible activity, they must complete successfully - (a) any induction training for the Scheme and relevant activity required by the administrator under section 41; and - (b) any safety training required by this code or the Work Health and Safety Act 2011; and - (c) any activity specific training for the activity required by this code, such as- - (i) If the activity requires working at heights, the authorised installer must have completed RIIWHS204D "Work safely at heights" or an equivalent preceding unit of competency, either completed within the last 3 years or have obtained a Certificate of Attendance for an "Work safely at heights" refresher course within the last 3 years; and - (ii) If the activity requires entering the ceiling cavity, the authorised installer must also have completed RIIWHS202D "Enter and work in confined spaces" or an equivalent preceding unit of competency, either completed within the last 3 years or have obtained a Certificate of Attendance for an "Enter and work in confined spaces" refresher course within the last 3 years; and - (iii) If the activity requires construction work, the authorised installer must be the holder of a General Construction Induction Card and must have completed 10314NAT "Asbestos awareness" or an equivalent course; and - (d) any other training required by other legislation applicable to the activity.

+(2) If an authorised contractor is not a natural person, the authorised contractor must arrange for its employees who will be responsible for managing the engagement of installers, arranging or undertaking activities and reporting and record keeping for the purposes of the Energy Efficiency Improvement Scheme to complete the induction course and any relevant activity specific training.

+Note After the initial training of an authorised contractors' staff, new management staff do not necessarily need to attend induction training.
+However, it is recommended that they attend the general Scheme induction course as a minimum.

-- (a) any induction training for the Scheme and relevant activity required by the administrator under section 41; and - (b) any other training required by other legislation applicable to the activity.
+- (3) Before a representative other than an authorised contractor or authorised installer arranges or records an eligible activity, the representative must complete successfully- - (a) any induction training for the Scheme and relevant activity required by the administrator under section 41; and - (b) any other training required by other legislation applicable to the activity.